itsnotjohn/vepe-clicker-fixed/README.md

 # vepe-clicker-fixed

-This is Vepes source working perfectly.
+This is Vepe source working perfectly.
 The mistakes were basic, but in the same way, there it is, use it wisely.

 Credits: